Mark Rossiter: Club career

 Rossiter enjoyed a mixed season during 2009 and was at fault for a crucial Red Bull Salzburg goal, which cost Bohemians a place in the 3rd qualifying round of the Champions League.
 With four minutes remaining and Bohemians on course to go through on the away goals rule, a tired header back to the goalkeeper fell short and was punished ruthlessly by Patrik Ježek.
 However brighter times were ahead as Mark collected his second League winners medal in a row in November as they won the title by 4 points from rivals Shamrock Rovers.

 The following year was not as successful as Mark struggled to keep a place in the starting XI for the Gypsies.
 Bohemians also had a disappointing 2010 season where the club lost their league title on goal difference and failed to make an impact in Europe where they made an embarrassing exit to Welsh side The New Saints.
 When his contract expired at the end of the season, he was released by Bohs.
 However, in February 2011, Pat Fenlon re-signed Mark just in time for the new season.

 Rossiter signed for St.Patrick's Athletic for the 2012 season and scored on his debut away to Glebe North in a friendly.
 Rossiter captained the side in a 4–0 win over Phoenix in the Leinster Senior Cup Unfortunately he picked but a season-ending injury away to Derry City on 4 May 2012.

 Rossiter played for Dundalk for two seasons, winning his third League of Ireland medal and also a League Cup medal in 2014.

-He then signed for Longford Town on December 29, 2014 ahead of the 2015 season.
+He then signed for Longford Town on 29 December 2014 ahead of the 2015 season.
 Rossiter played a key role in helping Longford finish in a credible 6th place at the end of the 2015 League of Ireland Premier Division season.
 Injury limited his appearances in the 2016 season and he was released, by mutual consent, on 6 July 2016.

 International career

-He has also represented his country at U16 at the 2000 UEFA European Under-16 Football Championship, U18, U19 levels and at the European Youth Olympic Festival.
+He has also represented his country at U16 at the 2000 UEFA European Under-16 Championship, U18, U19 levels and at the European Youth Olympic Festival.